Micro Alignment Telescope

 - Straightness (rails or guideways)

 With its optical and mechanical axes aligned to within 3 seconds, a typical accuracy of 50-70um at 30m is achievable with the Micro Alignment Telescope.
 Closer distances produce better results with a best accuracy of around 5-10um.

 Principles of Alignment

-The basic measurement principles available with the Micro Alignment Telescope system are Alignment, Squareness, Flatness, Autocollimation and Autoreflection.
+The basic measurement capabilities of the Micro Alignment Telescope system are Alignment, Squareness, Flatness, Autocollimation and Autoreflection.
 The Micro Alignment Telescope generates a straight line of sight from zero to infinity.
 This forms the basic reference from which all measurements are taken.

 To measure squareness or parallelism a penta prism is used to deviate the straight line through exactly 90 degrees.
 A similar rotating penta prism is used to generate a plane for flatness measurement.

 The Telescope is designed to allow Autocollimation and Autoreflection, providing for angular squareness and angle measurement using reflective Mirror Targets and a lamphouse.